SciSharp/LLamaSharp/docs/FAQ.md

 This error means the model's architecture is not supported by the version of llama.cpp that the current LLamaSharp backend is built against.

 The most common cause is using a model that was released after your installed version of LLamaSharp.
-Newer model families (e.g. Gemma, Qwen) require a backend built against a newer llama.cpp commit.
+Newer model families require a backend built against a newer llama.cpp commit.

 **Solutions, in order of preference:**

 1. **Update LLamaSharp** to the latest version and reinstall the matching backend package.
 Check the version table at the bottom of the README to confirm which model families are verified for each release.

 2. **Check the model's publishing date** on Hugging Face.
-If it predates your LLamaSharp version, the architecture may not yet be supported - open an issue on the repository to request support.
+If it was published after your LLamaSharp version, the architecture may not yet be supported - open an issue on the repository to request support.

 3. **Compile the compatible llama.cpp build yourself**, then point LLamaSharp to it with NativeLibraryConfig.All.WithLibrary()